Extremal subsets in geodesically complete spaces with curvature bounded above: Examples

 \subsection{Measure-theoretic strata}

 In this subsection we deal with the measure-theoretic stratification of Lytchak-Nagano \cite{LN:top}.
+Note that what we call the measure-theoretic stratification is a dimensional decomposition defined below and is not the rectifiable stratification described in \cite[Theorem 1.6]{LN:geod}.

 Let $X$ be a GCBA space and $k$ a positive integer.
-We denote by $X^k$ the set of points with local dimension $k$, or equivalently, infinitesimal dimension $k$ (see Remark \ref{rem:dim} and \cite[Theorem 1.2]{LN:geod}).
+We denote by $X^k$ the \textit{$k$-dimensional part} of $X$, that is, the set of points with local dimension $k$, or equivalently, infinitesimal dimension $k$ (see \cite[Theorem 1.2]{LN:geod}).
 Set $X^{\ge k}:=\bigcup_{l\ge k}X^l$.
 Since the local dimension is upper semicontinuous, $X^{\ge k}$ is closed.

 \begin{prop} $X^{\ge k}$ is an extremal subset of $X$. \end{prop}

 \begin{proof} Suppose $X^{\ge k}$ is not extremal.
 Then there are a tiny ball $U$, $p\in U\cap X^{\ge k}$, and $q\in U\setminus X^{\ge k}$ such that $\dist_q|_{X^{\ge k}}$ attains a local minimum at $p$ and $\dist_q$ is regular at $p$.
 Set $\xi:=q'_p$.